 Glass shelves from Expo Design can weigh 5 to 15 pounds, depends on how big of a piece of glass you get.
 Stemware holders range from 4 to 8 pounds, appliance garages about 12 to 15 pounds.
 All products are really different across a wide spectrum of weights.
 If you order a host of items for your bathroom, a few corner shelves, towel bars, soap dishes, TP holder, etc., together the packed weight could become 10 to 30 pounds.
 It may even need more than one box for some orders.
-We are asking you to trust that we will do the right thing, because we will.
+We are asking that you trust that we will do the right thing, because we will.
 It is not our intent to profit on freight.
 If we ship a 10 pound box and it's value is $15 or $1300.00, the shipping rate will be the same because of the weight.
 We would of course add insurance coverage on the more valuable box.

 Mandatory Direct Ships:

-Orders for Woodmont Doors and Walzcraft Doors are set up as direct ships.
+Orders for Woodmont Doors, Brushy Creek Custom Doors, and Walzcraft Doors are set up as direct ships.
 We will have quoted you the shipping when you requested the door quote.
 No sense in having those heavy boxes come to us.
 And Woodmont Doors gets a highly discounted shipping rate from UPS due to their volume.
 Almost all Arthur Harris and Rock Solid orders are direct ships.
 Arthur Harris charges what it is for the weight of the box, and they are based in Chicago.
 So shipping to all points of the 48 states is about equal.
 Rock Solid uses a tier amount shipping charge system.
 Lenape charges us the exact shipping cost that they are being charged, no mark up on it.
 Most manufacturers are quite fair about it.
-We will round most off.
+We will round most off to the dollar.
 We are not going to try to figure out if it is $18.49 or $18.87, it will just be $19 for example.

 That dreaded Dimensional Rate thing: